Canto-Network/docs/user-guides/bridging-assets/ethereum.md

 ![](<../../.gitbook/assets/Screen Shot 2022-08-11 at 8.45.08 PM.png>)

-Assets bridged to Canto will arrive on the native Canto blockchain.
+Assets bridged to Canto will arrive on the native Canto blockchain 96 ETH blocks (20 minutes) after the Ethereum transfer is confirmed.
 If you want to use the Canto Lending Market, Canto DEX, and other DApps, you must [convert your assets to the Canto EVM](../converting-assets.md).

 ## Canto -> Ethereum